 This small locally owned campground attracts locals and tourists alike.
 You can enjoy tent or RV camping on a little lake right in town.
 The scenery is beautiful, grassy sites are spacious and the owners are lovely.

-We have stayed at this campground for a week on two different occasions.
+We have stayed at this campground.
 I can say that this is by far one of the best values we have had in our western states travels.
-Our favorite spot for our family is right between the swim beach and the playground.
+See our article for our favorite spot!

 - See Our Review of I-80 Lakeside Campground